SHROPSHIRE & THE IRON BRIDGE

 ROMAN REMAINS, RIVER SEVERN AND THE IRONBRIDGE GORGE

-There are impressive bridges, roads and canals by the great engineer, Thomas Telford, parks and gardens by Capability Brown, and even the ruins of a Roman town, Wroxeter.
+There are impressive bridges, roads and canals by the great engineer, Thomas Telford, parks and gardens by Capability Brown, and even the ruins of a Roman town, Viroconium (Wroxeter).
 Once the terminus of the famous Watling Street, today it is home to a reconstructed villa which demonstrates just how advanced Roman civilisation was.
 But for many visitors the top attraction is surely the Ironbridge Gorge, where glaciation and erosion by the River Severn laid bare all the natural raw materials of what was to become the Industrial Revolution.
 The actual Iron Bridge over the Severn was the first such structure ever built, by a family that started out making pots and pans.
 Museums, historic sites and even a reconstructed town tell the story of industrial development at this World Heritage Site.